porsche-design-system/porsche-design-system/packages/components/src/components/modal/modal.usage.md

 ##### Don’t:

-- Don’t use fullscreen modals on desktop.
+- Don’t use fullscreen Modals on desktop.
 - Don’t use the Modal with more than three buttons.
 - Don’t launch a Modal within a Modal.